 Computation and modeling are now featured prominently in nearly every arm of neuroscience — from single-cell sequencing to whole-brain simulation.
 As "big data" becomes increasingly affordable and easy to generate, computational skills are now as essential as skills at the bench.
 The goal of NUCNC is to provide a venue for computational neuroscientists of all skill levels to discuss techniques and ongoing research.
 We also aim to enable scientists new to computation to develop their coding skills.
 Toward these aims, NUCNC hosts regular research-in-progress talks from students and featured faculty and guests, with an emphasis on hosting early-career speakers.
 We will now also increasingly offer hands-on coding tutorials and discussion sections.
-Interested lecturers and attendees should contact Vivek Sagar or Rogan Grant for more information.
+Interested lecturers and attendees should contact Vivek Sagar, Rogan Grant (outgoing Chairs), Adil Wafa, or Sebastian Malagon Perez (incoming Chairs) for more information.
 Details can also be found on our Slack page (nucomp-neuro).

-The quality of the NUIN program, not only in terms of the scientific training, but also the overall experience, depends critically on effective communication between NUIN leadership and NUIN students.
+The quality of the scientific training and overall experience in the NUIN program depends on effective communication between NUIN leadership and NUIN students.
 The NUIN Student Advisory Committee (NSAC) represents one avenue for student-leadership interactions.
 NSAC meets with NUIN leadership formally at least once a quarter.
-In addition to representing and advocating for the views and needs of their peers, NSAC representatives are expected to serve as student leaders by helping to organize student participation in NUIN activities such as the annual retreat and recruitment events.
+In addition to representing and advocating for the views and needs of their peers, NSAC representatives serve as student leaders by helping to organize student participation in NUIN activities such as the annual retreat and recruitment events.

 The NUIN Teaching Fellowship Program (NTF) was launched in 2018 to provide NUIN graduate students and postdoctoral fellows with an opportunity to gain hands-on teaching experience.
 Eligible candidates who are interested in developing their teaching skills can apply to serve as teaching fellows for NUIN faculty members with undergraduate teaching responsibilities (faculty mentors).
 Candidates that are selected to serve as teaching fellows will attend their faculty mentor's course to observe their teaching style, and they will also design and present content (e.g., lecture, discussion) for the course.
 Teaching fellows may gain additional experience with course design, making and grading assessments and mentoring undergraduate students.
 For more information, please email nuin_TF@northwestern.edu.